A concise proof of the Multiplicative Ergodic Theorem on Banach spaces: Random dynamical systems

 We also have $\|u\|\le 1+\|w\|$, $\|\mathcal L^{(n+1)}_\omega w\|\ge e^{(\lambda_{\ell-1}-\epsilon)(n+1)}\|w\|$ and $\|\mathcal L^{(n+1)}_\omega u\|\le e^{(\lambda_\ell+\epsilon)(n+1)}(1+\|w\|)$.
 Manipulation with the triangle inequality yields

 Hence, each point in the unit sphere of $V_\ell^{(n)}(\omega)$ is exponentially close to $V_\ell^{(n+1)}(\omega)$.
-Since the two spaces have the same codimension, one obtains a similar inequality in the opposite direction (possibly with the constant increased by a factor of at most 2) - see Lemma 233 of \cite{Kato2}.
+Since the two spaces have the same codimension, one obtains a similar inequality in the opposite direction by Lemma \ref{lem:Grass}\eqref{it:symmclose}.
 This establishes that $V_\ell^{(n)}(\omega)$ is a Cauchy sequence.

 \paragraph{\emph{Proof of} \eqref{it:equivar}} We argue essentially as in \eqref{it:Cauchy}.
 For large $n$, we take $v\in V^{(n+1)}_\ell(\omega)\cap S_X$.
 We write $\mathcal L_\omega(v)$ as $u+w$ with $u\in V^{(n)}_\ell(\sigma(\omega))$ and $w\in Y^{(n)}_{\ell-1}(\sigma(\omega))$.
 We have bounds of the form $\|\mathcal L^{(n+1)}_\omega v\|\lesssim e^{\lambda_\ell n}$; $\|u\|\lesssim 1+\|w\|$, $\|\mathcal L^{(n)}_{\sigma(\omega)}u\|\lesssim e^{\lambda_\ell n}(1+\|w\|)$ and $\|\mathcal L^{(n)}_{\sigma(\omega)}w\|\gtrsim e^{\lambda_{\ell-1}n}\|w\|$ (here $\lesssim$ means `is smaller up to sub-exponential factors').
 Combining the inequalities as before, one obtains a bound $\|w\|\lesssim e^{-(\lambda_{\ell-1}-\lambda_\ell)n}$.
 Taking a limit, we obtain $\mathcal L_\omega V_\ell(\omega)\subset V_\ell(\sigma(\omega))$ as required.